Non-User Privacy Policy

 Anthropic is an AI safety and research company, building reliable, interpretable, and steerable AI systems.

-We’ve prepared this notice (“Notice”) to explain how our large language models are ‘trained’ and how personal data obtained from third party sources may be used as part of the training process.
+We’ve prepared this policy (“Policy”) to explain how our large language models are ‘trained’ and how personal data may be used as part of the training process.
 We’ve also included information about the ways in which personal data of individuals who are not registered users of our services may incidentally be processed as part of our services, and the privacy rights such individuals may enjoy with respect to their personal data.

 To understand how we collect and use information from registered users of our services, please see our Privacy Policy.